-One approach to implementing freelists would be to create two new operators to use instead of the standard free-store routines new and delete.
+One approach to implementing freelists would be to create two new methods to handle requesting and freeing nodes.
 This requires that the user's code, such as the linked list class implementation of Figure 4.8, be modified to call these freelist operators.
-A second approach is to use C++ operator overloading to replace the meaning of new and delete when operating on Link class objects.
-In this way, programs that use the LList class need not be modified at all to take advantage of a freelist.
-Whether the Link class is implemented with freelists, or relies on the regular free-store mechanism, is entirely hidden from the list class user.
-Figure 4.11 shows the reimplementation for the Link class with freelist methods overloading the standard free-store operators.
+In the implementation shown here, the link class is augmented with methods get and release.
+Figure 4.11 shows the reimplementation for the Link class to support these methods.
 Note how simple they are, because they need only remove and add an element to the front of the freelist, respectively.

-The freelist versions of new and delete both run in $\Theta(1)$ time, except in the case where the freelist is exhausted and the system version of new must be called.
-On my computer, a call to the overloaded new and delete operators requires about one tenth of the time required by the system free-store operators.
+The freelist methods get and release both run in $\Theta(1)$ time, except in the case where the freelist is exhausted and the new operator must be called.